fredefox/cat/BACKLOG.md

 Backlog
 =======

-Prove univalence for various categories

 Prove postulates in `Cat.Wishlist`
-`propHasLevel` should be in `cubical` `ntypeCommulative` might be there as well.
+`ntypeCommulative` might be there as well.

-Define and use Monad≡

 Prove that the opposite category is a category.